 Teams of youth or adults sent from churches to build buildings or to do Vacation Bible Schools or to evangelize overseas are often tagged, “missionaries.”
 A man sent from a church to be a teacher in a Bible School might also be called a missionary, or a Christian who helps by working in a medical clinic, or an orphanage.
 But what is the true meaning of the word?

 Interestingly, the word “missionary” is not found in most translations of the Bible.
 However, the word “apostle” is used frequently.
 “Missionary” is simply the Latin way (from “missio”) to say “apostle” (“apostolos” in Gk).
 It means, “sent one.”
-Some claim this Latin form was perhaps first used by Jesuit priests in the late 1500s.
+The word “missionary” (“missionis”) was likely first used in the Latin Vulgate Bible translation in the 4th century.

 What is a Missionary?